7 Things To Consider Before Getting Your Hair Thinned Out If It's Your First Time

 5. It Will Alter Your Wave Pattern

 If you have naturally wavy or curly hair and air dry it, prepare to see some differences.
-When you use texturizing shears, the natural wave pattern is altered, and your "wash and go" routine might not be as seamless anymore.
+"It changes the shape and can therefore make your hair feel like a different texture," the hairstylist says.
+So your "wash and go" routine might not be as seamless anymore.

 6. The Grow Out Is Rough

 Getting your hair thinned out isn't like getting a haircut that's too short.
-When your hair starts to grow, the ends are still going to be thin.
+"It will look bulkier at the roots and thinner on the ends," Streicher says.
 To get that thickness back, you're going to have to regrow the hair from your root.
 Imagine how long that will take.